-Recognizing the ever-changing environment of health care in the world today, professionals interested in athletics and wellness are choosing to pursue careers in the field of athletic training.
+Recognizing the ever-changing environment of health care in the world today, professionals interested in athletics and wellness are choosing to pursue athletic training jobs.

 We're here to discuss why the future of athletic training is one without boundaries and how Neumann University is in the position to educate students to succeed in this evolving profession.
 Let's take a look at some of the employment trends and career opportunities that athletic trainers might expect in their future.